 From HortPark there is a convenient connecting path taking you up to Kent Ridge.
 If you have time to spare, you could visit Reflections at Bukit Chandu.
 This war museum in a restored colonial bungalow commemorates the Battle of Opium Hill (Bukit Chandu in Malay) in the Second World War.
 Unfortunately, we were there on a Monday when the museum is closed.

 From the top of the ridge another raised walkway starts, called the Canopy Walk.
 We took the canopy walk.
 There are a couple of interpretive boards and viewpoints along the way.
 A bit further we had a snack break in one of the shelters.

 The final destination in Kent Ridge Park was the pond.
-To get there, you follow the path along the main road over the ridge and go straight when the road turns right.
+To get there, you follow the path along the main road over the ridge and go straight when the road turns left.
 This path and some steps will take you down to the Kent Ridge Pond.
 Despite the nearby building works, the pond is quite a tranquil place.

 We made our way back through Kent Ridge Park and took Hyderabad road instead of going through HortPark.
 On this tree-lined road, you will see some old colonial bungalows in the black and white style.
 The road ends at the Alexandria Arch, which we took again to cross the road.

 The majority of hikes in Singapore are on paved paths, so your hiking shoes need good damping.
 For hikes that are entirely on pavement like this one, you may prefer to wear trainers with a reasonable grip.
 We really like the fit and feel of Salomon shoes.
 Their running shoes give you plenty of damping on paved paths: